Partners in Discovery

 Biospecimens may be collected from patient blood, cheek swabs, saliva, bone marrow aspirates, and when there is leftover tissue from surgeries.

-At UVA, ORIEN’s Total Cancer Care (TCC) protocol is called Partners in Discovery for Total Cancer Care and referred to as the ORIEN protocol.
+At UVA, Partners in Discovery’s IRB-approved human research study protocol is called Partners in Discovery for Total Cancer Care (TCC).
 TCC collects blood and tissue samples, including associated demographic and clinical data (survey data, medical records data, cancer registry data, and other related data), from thousands of patients with cancer or at risk of having cancer.
-Additionally, the ORIEN AVATAR program collects paired tumor and non-tumor tissue for whole exome sequencing and RNA sequencing.
+Additionally, the ORIEN Avatar sequencing program collects paired tumor and non-tumor tissue for whole exome sequencing and RNA sequencing.
 We’ll work with you and the IRB to set up your study.
 Find out how to get patients involved in this research.